manifold-systems/manifold/manifold-deps-parent/manifold-ext/README.md

 ## Operator Precedence

 The empty or sometimes called "adjacency" operator has a dynamic precedence.
+Statically, its precedence lies between addition and multiplication, thus the first line of parsing produces a static AST reflecting this order.
+However, a second parse must be performed on unit expressions during type attribution to build the expression as intended.
+At this time the parser considers the operator as having an *equal* precedence with multiplication.

-It favors a precedence between addition and multiplication, which means the following expression:
+To illustrate consider the following expression:

 ```java
 a b * c
 ```

-favors the following association:
+Having a precedence less than multiplication, statically, the empty operator results in this expression:

 ```java
 a (b*c)
 ```

-*However*, if there is no binding operation defined between `a` and `b*c`, but there is between `a` and `b`, and if multiplication is supported between `a b` and `c`, then it parses as:
+In a later stage when operand types are available the expression reparses to form a valid expression where `a` and `b` form a unit expression, which implements multiplication on `c`:

 ```java
 (a b)*c